fq00/lubySequenceEAs/README.md

 The (1 + 1)-EA is a search heuristics inspired by the process of natural selection.
 Typically, it requires as input a population of strings of fixed length n.
 After an offspring is generated, a mutation factor is introduced, to ensure full objective space exploration.
 The fitness is then computed, and the less desirable result is discarded.

-The greedy algorithm is deterministic, and it is specifically designed to find a minimum vertex cover of an input graph.
-It iteratively adds nodes, which have highest degree to the cover, until all edges are covered.

 ## Files and folders
 The project is organized as follows.